-Federal Anti-Kickback Statute and Medicare Fraud and Abuse Laws

-The Social Security Act includes provisions addressing false statements, illegal remuneration and other instances of fraud and abuse in federal health care programs.
-These provisions include the statute commonly known as the federal Anti-Kickback statute (the "Anti-Kickback Statute").
+Federal Anti-Kickback Statute and Medicare Fraud and Abuse Laws known as the federal Anti-Kickback statute (the "Anti-Kickback Statute").
 The Anti-Kickback Statute prohibits providers and others from, among other things, soliciting, receiving, offering or paying, directly or indirectly, any remuneration in return for either making a referral for, or ordering or arranging for, or recommending the order of, any item or service covered by a federal healthcare program, including, but not limited to, the Medicare and Medicaid programs.
 Violations of the Anti-Kickback Statute are criminal offenses punishable by imprisonment and fines of up to \$25,000 for each violation.
 Civil violations are punishable by fines of up to \$50,000 for each violation, as well as damages of up to three times the total amount of remuneration received from the government for healthcare claims.